Development process

 Specify service interface and domain model

-Creating services in Akka follows the model described in Project structure.
+Creating services in Akka follows the model described in Architecture.
 You start with your domain model, which models your business domain in plain old Java objects.
-Then you will create Akka components to coordinate them.
+Then you create Akka components to coordinate them.

 The main components of an Akka service are: